Norwegian Digital Learning Arena

-Norwegian Digital Learning Arena (NDLA) (Norwegian: Nasjonal digital læringsarena) is a joint county enterprise offering open digital learning assets for upper secondary education.
+Norwegian Digital Learning Arena (NDLA) (Norwegian: Nasjonal digital læringsarena, lit.
+'National Digital Learning Arena') is a joint county enterprise offering open digital learning assets for upper secondary education.
 In addition to being a compilation of open educational resources (OER), NDLA provides a range of other online tools for sharing and cooperation.
 The legal liability for the joint county programme is carried by Vestland County Council.

 NDLA does not take on its own employees, but manages co-workers within the county resource system, as well as co-workers from private sector.

 Core activities are organised in teams: Subject material development, technical development, applications management, content management, NDLA interactive, and desk support.

 History

 In 2006 The Norwegian Ministry of Education and Research allocated NOK 50 mill for the development of digital learning resources for subjects in secondary education.
 Among the targets was the intention to enhance the access to and use of digital learning resources in secondary education, and increase the volume and the variety of such resources.
 Increased volume and diversity were seen as significant conditions for the introduction of free learning material in upper secondary education.
 The incentive was an amendment imposing the counties to provide free educational material, in print as well as digital, including digital hardware.

 20 September 2006 the county chief executives of education agreed to establish a joint project to develop digital subject material for all subjects in secondary education.
 The project was named Norwegian Digital Learning Arena (NDLA).
 The preliminary project work started early 2007; all counties except Oslo were parts of the collaboration.
 The first year the project was fully funded by the Ministry of Education and Research, and on 26 September Prime Minister Jens Stoltenberg officially opened Norwegian Digital Learning Arena.
 The academic year 2008–2009 subject material for Norwegian, natural science, and health and social care, first year course, was published.

 The 18 participating counties took over the further funding of the project, and for the academic year 2009–2010 digital subject material was provided for 17 curricula and more than 30 subject areas.
 The extent increases by the year and by school start in 2014 subject material covering approximately 40 curricula and 60 subject areas within upper secondary education is available.

 In 2013 Akershus County decided to withdraw from the project, however, the county resumed its participation from January 2014.

 The number of visits to the digital learning resources on ndla.no has been rising since the start of the project.
 Based on ratings by Google Analytics the figures are: